The Third Party Litigation Funding Law Review: New Zealand

 Costs in civil proceedings are at the discretion of the court.
 The default rule is that the unsuccessful party pays at least the scale costs of the successful party.
 Funders may be liable to pay adverse costs and also to provide security for costs, which tend to be quantified generously.

-1 Adina Thorn is a principal and Rohan Havelock is a consultant at Adina Thorn Lawyers.
+1 Adina Thorn is the principal and Rohan Havelock is a consultant at Thorn Law.

 2 Statistics on the number of funded civil proceedings are not available.
 As to civil proceedings generally, in 2017, 2,653 civil proceedings were filed and 2,306 proceedings disposed.
 In 2019, 2,176 civil proceedings were filed and 2,328 proceedings disposed.
+In 2020, 2,173 civil proceedings were filed and 2,273 proceedings disposed.
 This data was taken from Annual Statistics in respect of High Court workloads: see https://www.courtsofnz.govt.nz/the-courts/high-court/annual-statistics/.

 3 Saunders v.
 Houghton NZHC 2229.

-4 Fullarton & Anor v.
-Arowana International Limited v.
+4 Livingstone v.
+CBL Corporation Ltd (in liq) NZHC 755; Fullarton & Anor v.
+AWN Holdings Limited v.
 Ors, CIV-2020-404-551.
-Adina Thorn Lawyers is acting for the plaintiffs in these proceedings.
+Adina Thorn is solicitor for the plaintiffs in the latter proceeding.

 5 White v.
 James Hardie New Zealand NZHC 2112; Paine v.
 Carter Holt Harvey Ltd NZNC 1614.
-Adina Thorn Lawyers is acting for the plaintiffs in these proceedings.
+Adina Thorn was solicitor for the plaintiffs in these proceedings.

 6 Strathboss Kiwifruit Ltd v.
 Attorney-General NZHC 1559.